bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 01:26:25

 Yes, very much.
-So yeah, but I still don't think it would be as economically interesting as mining those because see what users would do is just further increase the fees, right?
+So yeah, but I still don't think it would be as economically interesting as mining those because see, what users would do is just further increase the fees, right?
 Like, and then you're gonna have miners outside of that network to do it.
 And then they're gonna start getting into Whack-a-mole, where you're gonna start like, you know, blacklisting miners, you're gonna try to fork the actual stratum network.
 And it all like, it just gets weird nonsense.